minio/docs/source/operations/concepts/healing.rst

   For example, an erasure set may have eight total drives and use three drives during a write for parity.
   In this scenario, MinIO splits an object into 5 data shards and create 3 parity shards.
   MinIO distributes these eight shards across the drives in the erasure set.
-  No one drive contains only parity shards or only data shards as a protection.
+  No one drive contains only parity shards or only data shards.
+  Instead, MinIO writes shards for each object in a randomized way to distribute reads evenly across drives.

   When MinIO needs to provide the object, it looks for the data shards for the object.
   If any of the data shards are missing or damaged, MinIO uses one or more of the parity shards to restore the object.